clarelhy/node-angular-test/README.md

 On load of the page, it will run the backend and print "Hello World".

 To run Angular app:
-Open another terminal in Stackblitz and run "npm run start-fe"
+Open another terminal in Stackblitz (+ sign to the right of the Terminal section below) and run "npm run start-fe"

 To view Angular app:
 Copy the url on the right onto your own browser, and change 3000 to 4200